Gelatin From Collagen: Facts, Foods, and Uses

-Gelatin has been touted as a natural cure for weak nails and hair, arthritis pain, joint pain and osteoporosis.
+Gelatin has been touted as a natural cure for weak nails and hair, arthritis pain, joint pain, and osxteoporosis.
 Some people claim that it's beneficial for weight loss and for recovery after exercise.
 At the present time there is little scientific evidence that gelatin has medicinal benefits, however.
 Nevertheless, some people report that they find it useful for joint problems.

 Other Uses of Gelatin

 Gelatin is a versatile medium in arts and crafts for both adults and children.
 It's also used in some fun and unexpected ways.
 Some popular items that can be made from gelatin include the following:

 - cake decorations

 - suncatchers for hanging up in a window

 - gummy worms (by putting gelatin in straws and allowing it to set)

 - air fresheners (after a scent is added)